Welcome to St John the Baptist's Class

 We then learnt some colours in French and created our own rainbows.

 Week Beginning Monday 16th September 2019

-Yesterday, the children in St John's went on an invertebrate hunt (that's a living thing without a backbone to you and me!).
+Yesterday, the children in St John the Baptist went on an invertebrate hunt (that's a living thing without a backbone to you and me!).
 The children loved exploring outside in the wooded area of the playground and especially enjoyed using the special equipment to try and capture the invertebrates.
 We then brought our findings back to class and discussed what we had found, where they were and how we could classify them.